Genuine Mahogany Wood

 The species commonly known as “Genuine Mahogany” refers to Swietenia macrophylla, a type of wood that grows in Central and South America.
 The term “Genuine” is mainly a way of separating this species from the more recent market entrants which come from Africa and Asia.

-When Mahogany first became popular in the western world, it was sourced exclusively from Central and South America, but, as supplies began to dwindle due to poorly managed logging practices, manufacturers began to search for alternatives.
+When Mahogany first became popular in the western world, it was sourced exclusively from Central and South America, but as supplies began to dwindle due to poorly managed logging practices, manufacturers began to search for alternatives.
 Today we find Mahogany still as a primary species used in fine furniture making but also so much more.
-It is a great exterior wood option with a much lighter weight than many of its comtempories.
-Its stability makes it a great option for windows and doors and the clear quality and easy workability of the species makes for outstanding millwork where find details are needed.
+It is a great exterior wood option with a much lighter weight than many of its contempories.
+Its stability makes it a great option for windows and doors, and the clear quality and easy workability of the species makes for outstanding millwork where fine details are needed.

 Mahogany is an outstanding wood to work with, as it is easy to machine and carve.
 Mahogany lumber has experienced recent popularity as an exterior wood, and it is used extensively by window and door manufacturers due to its exceptional moisture and rot resistance.

 Many cabinet shops and furniture makers prize the wood not only for its durability, but also for its ease of machining and its deep, rich color.
 The clear nature of the species lends itself well to millwork, where knots can tear out while running a moulding profile or joinery.
 As it was prized hundreds of years ago, Mahogany still remains a hallmark of fine work.